openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 **Enrollment Over Time chart**

-* The markers on the chart represent the number of users enrolled in the course each day.
+* The filled area of this stacked area chart represents the total number of users enrolled in the course each day.

 * The x-axis shows dates from course creation through the end of the last update period.

-* The y-axis shows the number of enrolled users.
+* The y-axis shows the total number of enrolled users.

+* For courses that offer more than one enrollment option or certification track, different colors in the filled area represent the contribution of each option and track to the enrollment total.

+  In addition to honor code certificates, courses can offer a verified certificate option or enroll students through a professional education program.

+* Each enrolled student is included in one, and only one, of the possible enrollment tracks on a given date.
+The student's enrollment track as of 23:59 UTC is used each day.

+**Enrollment Over Time report**

+* If a course offers students the option to pursue a verified certificate, the report includes columns for **Verified Enrollment** and **Honor Code Enrollment**.

+* If a course enrolls students through a professional education program, the report includes columns for **Professional Enrollment** and **Honor Code Enrollment**.

+* The **Honor Code Enrollment** column reports the count of students who opted to receive an honor code certificate for the course.

+  At one time, the edx.org site offered students options to "audit" the course only, or to audit the course and then receive an "honor" certificate when a passing grade was achieved.
+For courses that ran at that time, the **Honor Code Enrollment** column reports the sum of the students with these enrollment options.

 .. _Demographic Computations:

 *********************************